-The central rock-rat (Zyzomys pedunculatus) is listed as Endangered under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), Endangered in the Northern Territory under the Territory Parks and Wildlife Conservation Act (TPWC Act), Critically Endangered in Western Australia under the Wildlife Conservation Act 1950, and Critically Endangered on the IUCN Red List.
+The central rock-rat (Zyzomys pedunculatus) is listed as critically endangered under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) with a conservation advice that provides information on the basis of the conservation assessment, the causes of decline and a brief summary of what could be done to stop the decline of, or support the recovery of the species (TSSC 2018).
+The central rock-rat is listed as endangered in the Northern Territory under the Territory Parks and Wildlife Conservation Act (TPWC Act), critically endangered in Western Australia under the Wildlife Conservation Act 1950, and critically endangered on the IUCN Red List.